thorade/HelmholtzMedia/README.md

 I am planning to submit this library to the Modelica 2012 conference.

 ### Status
-So far, the fluids n-Butane, R134a and Isobutane are implemented, but not fully validated.
+So far, the fluids n-Butane, R134a, Isobutane and Isopentane are implemented (but not fully validated)

 ### ToDo
 * Add setState_Ts (needed for isotherms in h,s-diagram)
 * Add setState_Th (needed for numerical validation of (dd/dT)@h=const)
 * Add derivatives in two-phase region
 * The next fluids to be implemented are probably
-  * isopentane,
   * propane,
   * ammonia,
   * CO2,
+  * ethanol,
   * working fluids for Organic-Rankine-Cycles,
   * water.